aiez/eg/README.md

 Don't use a big word where a diminutive one will suffice.
 -- Anon

+One must learn to be simple, anyone can manage to be complex.
+-- Amit Kalantri

 One day I will find the right words, and they will be simple.
 -- Jack Kerouac